- Code POLS2113

 - think, write, and argue critically and logically about human rights issues from a political science perspective.

 - Midterm examination -- 90 minutes, including reading time (20) [LO 1,2,3,4]

 - Essay -- 2500 words (35) [LO 1,2,3,4]

 - Final examination -- 135 minutes, including reading time (35) [LO 1,2,3,4]

 In response to COVID-19: Please note that Semester 2 Class Summary information (available under the classes tab) is as up to date as possible.
 Changes to Class Summaries not captured by this publication will be available to enrolled students via Wattle.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 48 hours of contact over 12 weeks: 24 hours of lectures, 12 hours of tutorials, and 12 hours of film screenings; and
+a) 48 hours of contact over 12 weeks: 24 hours of lectures, and 12 hours of tutorials; and

 b) 82 hours of independent student research, reading and writing.

 All reading is provided on the course Wattle site.